To show a picture of our 2018 travels. An overview of Cesky Krumlov, a river flowing through in the middle. The roofs and streets covered in snow.

 Trdelnik with chocolate coating, placed on a white square plate with a napkin under it

-Trdelnik with chocolate coating
+Trdelnik with chocolate coating.

 At the Český Perník store you can buy delicious traditional goodies, such as jams, mead or ochutnávky.